LakeYang0818/VPINN/README.md

 be modified in `Utils/test_functions`.
 One-dimensional test functions must take two inputs: an x-value, and an `int n` which serves as a label for the test function.

+#### Adding new equation types
+To let the model solve new equation types, add a new file to the `Utils/Variational_forms.py` folder, and include it in the module by adding it to `Variational_forms/__init__.py`.
+Return your new variational loss in the `variational_loss` function in the `VPINN` class (`VPINN.py`).

+> **_Note:_** It is essential that all your datatypes have the same _dimensions_ when calculating
+> the losses.
+If your loss functions stay constant even for a high number of iterations,
+> this may be indicative of incompatible data dimensions, e.g. between training data and model
+> predictions. pytorch will not throw an error, but will simply not be able to correctly perform
+> the backwards pass through the loss calculation.

+> **_Hint:_** We recommend making use of the _testing_ capabilities when implementing new
+> features (see below).
+Use the testing tools provided to first write comprehensive tests for whatever it is you wish to implement,
+> thereby making sure your feature behaves as expected.
+This will significantly reduce the time you
+> spend debugging the code.
+>
 ### Custom data types

 We have implemented several custom data types to facilitate handling